-In Spite of a Nail: Despite being the opposite sex, the Shoguns of this timeline share the same names, reign dates and have very similar personalities to their historical counterparts.
+In Spite of a Nail: Despite being the opposite sex, the Shoguns of this timeline share the same names and reign dates and have very similar personalities to their historical counterparts.
 Due to the closing of Japan to foreigners, its relationships with the outside world (as well as the outside world's history) remain much the same as well.

 Jidai Geki: The Reverend Kasuga lived through the tail of the Sengoku period and the main body of the series is set in the early Edo period.
 The swordfights this genre is particularly known for are absent, as most of the action takes place in Edo Castle where it is illegal to unsheathe a weapon, and outside the court the ronin population is greatly decreased.

 Knight Templar: The Reverend Kasuga.
 She murders and kidnaps without batting an eye, and will use the only person she is halfway fond of as a brood mare.
 Her motivation?